openai/openai-python/README.md

 ```

 More information on the lifecycle of a Run can be found in the [Run Lifecycle Documentation](https://platform.openai.com/docs/assistants/how-it-works/run-lifecycle)

+Some actions take time to complete, like starting a process or uploading files.
+Polling helpers keep checking until these actions are done.
+Imagine you are baking a cake and you keep checking the oven until the cake is ready.
+In this case, you're starting a task (like asking the AI to do some work) and then waiting until it's finished before moving on.
+The `create_and_poll` function does this waiting for you automatically, so you don't have to keep checking manually.

 ### Bulk Upload Helpers